Posted on: May 14, 2020

-We’ve gotten lots of questions from sophomores about when to start preparing for the SAT or ACT.
+We get tons of questions from sophomores about when to start preparing for the SAT or ACT.
 In most years, we advise students to hold off on any test prep until sophomore year is in the books.
 Why?
 Well, the number one indicator of where you get to go to college is your grades, so taking care of them is job one.
-This year, however, many of you might already have your grades pretty much on lock, depending on your school’s approach to rigor, balance, distance learning, and grading systems.
+This year, however, many of you might already have your grades pretty much on lock, depending on your school’s approach to rigor, balance, distance or hybrid learning, and grading systems.
 So, is now the right time to get started?

 It very well could be this year, but that remains an individual decision.
 You won’t find any easy answers here, but you will find the questions and competing factors you should be considering as you navigate the best times for you to prepare and test.